veekaybee/veekaybee.github.io/_posts/2018-09-24-the-case-of-the-broken-lambda.md

 What was wrong with Snappy?

 ## Investigating Snappy errors

-Snappy is a library that does the compression of the created Avro file.
+Snappy is a library that compresses and decompresses files.
+In the case of this package, it decompresses from json/snappy.
 It was [initially build by Google in C.](https://github.com/google/snappy), but has bindings to several other [languages .](http://google.github.io/snappy/), including Python.

 The issue with the Python version of the module is that it has C extensions.
 In this case, Python is a wrapper, or API on top of C, which does most of the actual work of compressing the file.

 When Python libraries with C extensions are used in any given environment, they need to be compiled on an environment that exactly matches the host environment, (in this case, the Lambda.)
 For `snappy` specifically, it needs to be built as a 64bit x86 Linux-compiled library.
 The environment the Lambda runs on is the same as the [Linux public AMI.](https://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html) and the instructions say,